kowshik14/MSc-Projects/README.md

   - Generated accurate forecasts, contributing to improved decision-making in time series analysis.

 ### [Exploring Customer Segmentation through Dimensionality Reduction and Clustering: A Comparative Analysis with KMeans, Hierarchical (Agglomerative), and DBSCAN in Python](https://github.com/kowshik14/MSc-Projects/tree/main/Exploring%20Customer%20Segmentation%20through%20Dimensionality%20Reduction%20and%20Clustering)
-- **Description**:
+- **Description**: Performed unsupervised clustering on grocery firm customer data to identify distinct segments for targeted product development and personalized marketing strategies.
+Used PCA for dimensionality reduction and compared K-Means, Hierarchical Clustering, and DBSCAN for optimal segmentation.
 - **Key Contributions**:
-  - Clustering, Data Mining
+  - Applied dimensionality reduction techniques like PCA to streamline the data for efficient analysis.
+  - Performed comparative analysis using K-Means, Hierarchical (Agglomerative) Clustering, and DBSCAN algorithms to identify optimal customer clusters.
+  - Evaluated the performance of each algorithm based on clustering quality metrics such as silhouette score and Davies-Bouldin index.
+  - Visualized the clusters and patterns using Matplotlib and Seaborn to provide business insights.
+  - Provided actionable recommendations on product development and personalized marketing strategies based on the segmentation results.

 ## Technologies Used
 - **Languages**: Python, R, SPSS, Hadoop
 - **Frameworks**: TensorFlow, PyTorch, Scikit-learn
 - **Tools**: Google Colab, Git, Jupyter Notebooks, R Studio
-- **Techniques**: Machine Learning, Deep Learning, Data Mining, Statistical Tests, Time Series Analysis, Big Data
+- **Techniques**: Machine Learning, Deep Learning, Data Mining, Statistical Tests, Time Series Analysis, Big Data, Regression, Clustering

 ## Acknowledgments
 I would like to express my gratitude to my academic advisors, peers, and collaborators who contributed to the success of these projects.
 Special thanks to **Jahangirnagar University** for providing the platform to carry out this research.

 ## License
 This repository is licensed under the MIT License.
-See the [LICENSE](link_to_license) file for more details.
+See the [LICENSE](https://github.com/kowshik14/MSc-Projects/blob/main/LICENSE) file for more details.